OktayGardener/openai/dailynotes/templates/chatgpt_dailynotes_instruction_log_to_achievements.md

 Whenever the item is done, it should be outputted in this manner:
 - [x] item.

-Generate tags for each section and subsection and specify them as '🏷️ tags: #tag #anothertag #athirdtag' at the end of the section, for all sections and for each subsection.
+Generate tags for each subsection and specify them as '🏷️ tags: #tag #anothertag #athirdtag' at the end of the subsection, for all subsections.
 Generate tags even if it's empty.

 Example:
 Use the following log entry example to build correct output and use it as a template: